webiny/Insight/Readme.md

 eye.glance('user-profile-page');
 ```

-Sauron will take of the rest.
+Sauron will take care of the rest.

 ## License and Contributions